-The following generic worked examples are intended to show how the principles of this Guide can be applied in specific analytical processes.
+The following generic worked examples are intended to show how the ISO GUM method can be applied in specific analytical processes.
 The readers are encouraged to prepare their own generic worked examples to suit their own needs and make their decision on which causes of errors can be ignored due to insignificant contribution to the overall uncertainty to be measured.